 University of Missouri–St. Louis: Chancellor (2003-present)

 The University of Missouri–St. Louis (UMSL) is comprised of 16,800 students, 1,500 faculty and 1,000 staff, with an annual operating budget of $200 million plus capital construction.
+In addition, nearly $130 million of new capital construction and landscaping on campus is taking place during 2014-16.
 There are seven colleges - arts and sciences, business administration, education, fine arts and communication, honors, nursing and optometry – with 54 baccalaureate programs, 37 master’s degree programs, 14 doctoral programs and 1 professional program (optometry).
 As part of the overall land-grant mission for the University of Missouri System, UMSL has an active continuing education and outreach unit, including University Extension.
 In addition to the main campus (350 acres) in St. Louis County, UMSL conducts programs on various community college sites.

 Under Dr. George’s leadership as chancellor, the UMSL campus has been making significant progress:

 - UMSL received full reaccreditation for ten years (2009-18) from the Higher Learning Commission without the requirement of any additional reports/visits (only 5% of all institutions receive this unqualified reaccreditation).

 - Undergraduate international business program ranked by U.S. News & World Report in the top twenty in the nation since 2004, and as high as 8th in 2007.